Cleveland Birth Injury Attorneys

 Birth is a traumatic experience for mothers and babies, as it takes a physical toll on their bodies.
 Minor injuries to both the mother and baby occur frequently, and these injuries often heal quickly and are not cause for serious alarm.
 These minor injuries include:

-- Minor bruising on the child’s face and head due to pressure from the mother’s contractions, as well as travel through the birth canal.
+- Minor bruising on the child’s face and head due to pressure from the mother’s contractions and travel through the birth canal.

 - Temporary paralysis due to pressure damaging the baby’s facial nerves.
 As long as a nerve is not torn, this condition should resolve itself.

 - Broken blood vessels in the eyes of newborns (subconjunctival hemorrhage) may cause a red ring to appear around their irises.
-This does not damage the eyes and usually disappears within a week to a week and a half.
+This does not damage the eyes and usually disappears within a week.

 Serious birth injuries to fetuses and newborns may include: